eduvpn/documentation/app/NO_BUTTONS.md

 * The app MUST allow for forgetting the chosen organization (which deletes the `server_info_url` from the app's internal storage);
 * Allow the user to (un)hide VPN servers they never use;
-* If the mapping file is no longer available allow the user to select an organization (again), but nothing is ever (automatically) removed from the application;
 * The individual VPN servers are ONLY contacted AFTER the user decides to connect to them, never before.
-The only connection the app makes by itself is fetching the mapping file on start, nothing more.
+The only connection the app makes by itself is fetching the mapping file and `secure_internet.json` on start, nothing more.
-* Do not cache any of the JSON files retrieved;
+* Do NOT cache any of the JSON files retrieved;
 * The file `organization_list.json` is ONLY retrieved when the user needs to choose their organization, so typically only once and then never again;
-* The rules above do not hold for manually added servers by the user.

 # Discovery Files